epccs/Irrigate7/readme.md

 ## AVR toolchain

 The core files for this board are in the /lib folder.
 Each example has its files and a Makefile in its own folder.
-The toolchain packages that I use are available on Ubuntu and Raspbian.
+The toolchain is available as standard packages on Ubuntu and Raspbian.

 ```
 sudo apt-get install git gcc-avr binutils-avr gdb-avr avr-libc avrdude